 Sari DeLeon Reist performs regularly with some of Nashville’s finest musicians and ensembles on stage and in the recording studio.
-She has played with the Nashville Symphony on many occasions, and appeared as a soloist with the Nashville Chamber Orchestra.
-In the popular realm, Sari can be heard on recordings by Lady Antebellum, Faith Hill, Martina McBride, Ben Folds, Train, Carrie Underwood, and countless others.
+She plays with the Nashville Opera Orchestra, and is a regular substitute for the Nashville Symphony.
+She was also a soloist with the Nashville Chamber Orchestra and the Nexus Chamber Orchestra.
+In the popular realm, she can be heard on the recordings of Lady Antebellum, Kings of Leon, Faith Hill, Martina McBride, Ben Folds, Train, Carrie Underwood, and countless others.

 Arlington, Texas, native Chris Farrell joined The Nashville Symphony viola section in 1999.
 Previously, he was a member of the Knoxville Symphony.
 Chris holds a Bachelor of Music degree from the University of North Texas and a Master of Music degree from Indiana University.